There are many myths and “theories” about Freemasonry, and sometimes it may be hard to distinguish between the myths and the actual facts.

 Built in 1892, a Masonic building used to be the world’s tallest building.
 The Masonic Temple in Illinois, Chicago was the tallest building in the world at the time it was built and it is 22 floors high.
 See a list of famous Masonic temples here.

 I hope you enjoyed today’s article brethren.
-Be sure to drop us a comment below with your thoughts, we’d love to hear from you.
+Be sure to drop us a comment below with your thoughts and share with us some facts about Freemasonry we may have missed – we’d love to hear from you.

 Also, we thank you in advance for sharing this page with fellow brothers and others on your social networks.